Soyweiser/CDDA-Wiki-Scripts/README.md

 Seems they fixed the bug.
 (According to the documentation the 'http' protocol value is not allowed).

-## Getting a strange crash while processing the json files.
+## Getting a UnicodeEncodeError crash while processing the json files.

-In some rare cases people used a ` instead of a ' this can cause some issues.
-You prob need to manually edit the json files and change the ` into a '.
+In some rare cases people used a ’ instead of a ' or a ` this can cause some issues.
+You prob need to manually edit the json files and change the ’ into a '.
 Prob also best to make a PR to fix the wrong character in the main json files.